mariam138/syncora_drf/README.md

 2. In relation to the front-end of this project, I came across a bug where my front-end application was unable to make requests to the API, leading to errors being displayed in the console.
 More information can be found in the Syncora React [README](https://github.com/mariam138/syncora_react#bugs).
 After conversing with tutor support, this bug was able to be fixed by checking the compatibility of the installed dependencies, using the terminal command `pip install -r requirements.txt`.
 This showed that there was compatibility issues between the dependencies and the version of Django that I was using.
 Initially, I was using Django 5.0, but downgrading to 4.2 helped to solve the error.
 This has been updated in this README as well.

+3. Another bug which appeared during creation of the front-end was the registration of a new user.
+When a new user was registered, the expected behaviour was not occurring but instead a 500 console error was being displayed.
+More information can be found in the front-end [README](ttps://github.com/mariam138/syncora_react#bugs).
+This issue turned out to be related to the e-mail configuration of the back-end.
+An issue under the **dj-rest-auth** repository which had a similar issue linked me to [this](https://github.com/MuhammadAnas47/django-rest-auth/blob/master/demo/demo/settings.py) demo template with some added e-mail configurations in `settings.py`.
+Implementing these settings into my workspace solved this issue, leading to the expected behaviour on the front-end.

 ## Deployment

 The following steps were followed in order to deploy the API onto Heroku: